-Directions: Please fill out this short questionnaire and return to Ms. Barlow by Monday, August 19, 2024.

-1. My child's strengths are...

-2. My child's area(s) needed to be strengthened...

-3. My concerns, questions, etc....

-Please discuss each of the following key items with your student and initial each item.
-Your initialing indicates that you and your student understand each of the following:

-Stud lving for 15-2 0 minutes each night and/or completing homework is essential.
-IYIII 101 13-2 o minutes eaci i ingint anu/oi completing nonnework is essential.

-- \\\\\ Study logs and remediation assignments will be given to those students who do not pass quizzes and tests. - \\\\\ Plagiarism (see above), including copying another student's work on any assignment, is not allowed. - \\\\\ Students are responsible for checking Canvas and the Absent Work folder for missed assignments. - \\\\\ All students need a sturdy plastic folder, lots of pencils, colored pencils, and a highlighter for class. - \\\By signing below, I am acknowledging that I have read and understand Ms. Barlow's 8th Grade U.S. History syllabus.
+Directio ns: Please fill out this short questionnaire and return to Ms. Barlow by Friday, August 19, 2022.
+1. My child's strengths are 2. -- My child's area(s) needed to be strengthened 3.
+My concerns, questions, etc discuss each of the following key items with your student and initial each item.
+Your initialing indicates that you and your understand each of the following: S tudying for 15-20 minutes each night and/or completing homework is essential.
+Study logs and remediation assignments will be given to those students who do not pass quizzes and tests.
+P lagiarism (see above), including copying another student's work on any assignment, is not allowed.
+S tudents are responsible for checking Canvas and the Absent Work folder for missed assignments.
+All students need a sturdy folder (plastic preferred) and a 2 subject notebook for class.
+By s igning below, I am acknowledging that I have read and understand Ms. Barlow's 8th Grade Honors U.S. History syllabus.